 ASA Head of Learn to Swim, Jon Glenn, said: “Charter schools are our school swimming champions.
 They have committed to helping us reach our goal of making sure all children leave primary school able to swim.

 “Over the past 18 months, we have had hundreds of schools sign up to take school swimming seriously, with more coming in all the time.
-Being able to recognise the best of these schools with an ASA Aquatics Award gives me great pleasure.
+Being able to recognise the best of these schools with an Aquatics Award gives me great pleasure.
 I look forward to seeing the nominations for this year.”

 Nominations close on Wednesday 10 August 2016, so make sure you submit your school this week.

-Find out more information about this year’s awards and the criteria for nominating your school for the ASA School Swimming Charter: Primary School of the Year award.
+Find out more information about this year’s awards and the criteria for nominating your school for the School Swimming Charter: Primary School of the Year award.